Skip advert

 Advertisement - Article continues below

 There are two trim levels to choose from – Advance and Extra – and both come with a crisp 10-inch infotainment touchscreen that runs a Google-based software interface with Apple CarPlay and Android Auto connectivity.
 It’s simple to operate, very responsive, and within easy reach of the driver’s seat.
 Plus, the dashboard serves as a handy ledge to rest your hand on when using the touchscreen on the move.
 The climate control dials are big and sturdy, and sit above a large wireless smartphone charging pad.
-Electric Renault Masters come with a digital driver’s display, while diesel models are fitted with analogue dials (the digital display will be available as an option in 2025).
+Electric Renault Masters come with a digital driver’s display, while diesel models are fitted with analogue dials (the digital display is available as an option).

-The base Advance model gets manual air-conditioning, electric windows, automatic lights and windscreen wiper and rear parking sensors among other features, while the Extra trim adds Google Maps and voice control to the infotainment, blue upholstery stitching, LED load area lighting and some additional 12V sockets.
+The base Advance model gets manual air-conditioning, electric windows, automatic lights and windscreen wipers plus rear parking sensors among other features, while the Extra trim adds Google Maps and voice control to the infotainment, blue upholstery stitching, LED load area lighting and some additional 12V sockets.
 There’s no keyless-entry or start and all models have a manual handbrake for now, which seems slightly at odds with the modern electric drivetrain.
-Van drivers will probably appreciate the old school approach, however, and there’s no mistaking whether it's on or off.
+Van drivers will probably appreciate the old-school approach, however, and there’s no mistaking whether it's on or off.
 Renault has confirmed that an electronic item is coming in 2025.

-You get 135 litres of storage space dotted around the cab, including some large bins above the dashboard and a big space under the middle seat.
+You get 135 litres of storage space dotted around the cab, including overhead shelves, some large bins above the dashboard and a big space under the middle seat.
 Said seat can be folded down to create a handy desk area with USB-C ports to keep devices topped up.
-There’s one big cup holder at each side of the dashboard, but the middle passenger has no choice but to hold their coffee.
+There’s one big cup-holder at each side of the dashboard, but the middle passenger has no choice but to hold their coffee.

 Van dimensions